 Before you reply to a WhatsApp ticket, make sure you understand how WhatsApp’s 24-hour rule affects replies.
 Also, check with your administrator to find out whether your company uses triggers and automations that affect WhatsApp tickets.

-To open a WhatsApp ticket from the pop-up
+To open a WhatsApp ticket from the social messaging notifier

 - Find the ticket in the list, and then click the ticket.